pi-ka-bu/LottoTest/README.md

 When you run the application, you will be prompted to enter the maximum number of consecutive numbers to allow in a combination.
 Enter a number between 2 and 6.

-The application will then generate valid lottery combinations and display the first 10 valid results.
+The application will then download a CSV file from the specified URL, process it, and generate valid lottery combinations.
+You will be prompted to enter the number of random combinations you would like to print on the console.
+The results will be displayed in a table format with even spaces.

 You will also be prompted to write the results to a CSV file.

 ### Example